Bangkok for Digital Nomads

 There are two main things that I don't like in Bangkok.
 The first is that it has some of the worst traffic in the world, which is an annoyance in itself if you ever want to take a bus or a taxi to get somewhere.
 But a consequence of the endless idling cars is that it's a quite heavily polluted city.

-The second is the sheer volume of tourists making large areas of the city unpleasant and rather souless as businesses switch to target these free-spending foreigners.
-I now actively avoid areas that I considered pleasant just a couple of years ago.
+The second is the sheer volume of tourists making large areas of the city unpleasant and rather soulless as businesses switch to target these free-spending foreigners.
+I now actively avoid areas that I once considered pleasant.

 Being sociable in Bangkok